moise10r/blog_app/README.md

 rails s
 ```

-- If you get a issue about webpacker follow the step below:
+- If you get an issue about webpacker follow the step below:

 ```sh